hG3n/glwarp-configurator-qt/README.md

 Functionality to save and load the config as well as a final set of transformations are also available as ___File___ actions.

-The three dimensional output simply utilizes `GL_POINTS` for a performant display of raycasted points.
+The three dimensional output simply utilizes `GL_POINT`'s for a performant display of raycasted points.
 The coordinate systems origin is visualized using four of those.
 Every other geometry is only visible if all needed elements are aligned the proper way.
 A representation of the final geometrys appearance is placed directly over the origin in yellow.
+A rotation of the visualization around the origin can be applied simply by dragging the view.

+All these elements can be changed within the `GlWidget`'s class function `paintGL`